cbalfour/internal-cs/tech/cs_credentials.rst

 =============================

 Most Computer Science IT services are accessed using your CS unix or Windows credentials.
-These are not the same as your UCT credentials which you use to access Vula and the PeopleSoft student system.
+These are **not** the same as your UCT credentials which you use to access Vula and the PeopleSoft student system.

-These credentials are usually sent to you via email at the beginning of second year.
+These credentials are usually sent to you via email at the beginning of second undergraduate year.

 If you do not have CS credentials, please contact the :ref:`sysadmins-label`.